-4.234.20 The '4 tier' approach is proposed as it remains a relatively is a strong approach to the protection of industrial capacity (in line with Croydon's 'restrictive transfer' status) which supports the South London Waste Plan DPD, yet also offers greater prospects of bringing about investment and renewal of industrial/employment locations, bringing forward new workshops/studios in town centre locations and meeting other policy objectives.
+4.254.30 The '4 tier' approach is proposed as it remains a relatively is a strong approach to the protection of industrial capacity

+(in line with Croydon's 'restrictive transfer' status) which supports the South London Waste Plan DPD, yet also offers greater prospects of bringing about investment and renewal of industrial/employment locations, bringing forward new workshops/studios in town centre locations and meeting other policy objectives.

-4.244.21 'Tier 1' locations benefit from better separation from nearby residential properties and therefore lend themselves to the highest level of protection for industrial and warehousing activity.
+4.264.31 'Tier 1' locations benefit from better separation from nearby residential properties and therefore lend themselves to the highest level of protection for industrial and warehousing activity.
 Two of the areas, Purley Way (comprising Purley Way North and South) and Marlpit Lane, are also identified as Preferred Industrial Locations in the London Plan - see figure 4.4).
 'Tier 1' locations due to their strategic function and economic importance will be subject to the highest policy protection to ensure their economic importance is assured.

-4.22 'Tier 2' Locations are industrial estates where residential development grew up alongside the commercial buildings.
+4.274.32 'Tier 2' Locations are industrial estates where residential development grew up alongside the commercial buildings.
 This proximity between uses has not resulted in undue harm to residential amenity and therefore, new mixed-use schemes, that are well designed and give priority to the area's commercial functionality, are acceptable.
 New Class B1b, B1c, B2 and B8 premises in mixed use developments should be designed to meet the needs of future occupiers and to preclude future conversion to residential use.
 Mixed use developments in these locations must not result in an increase in operational difficulties for businesses and not result in a net loss of Class B1b, B1c, B2, B8 floor space.
-Tier 2' locations also perform an important economic function so will be subject to strong policy protection to ensure their role is assured.